 The curriculum provides a challenging course that requires various different skills including mathematical skills (10% of the exam will be maths-based); scientific skills, whereby the students conduct their own research; analytical skills in evaluating research; and skills in essay-writing (the Applied Psychology exam will be heavily essay-based).

-The course consists of 3 components, with 3 separate 2-hour exams at the end of the course.
+The course consists of three components, with three separate 2-hour exams at the end of the course.

 Component 1: Research Methods